CTU-F1T/pvt_2023/README.md

 based on an implementation from **f1tenth-rewrite** (at `https://github.com/CTU-F1T/f1tenth-rewrite`)

 ## Localization
-Cartographer slam was selected for localization of the car on the track.
+[Cartographer](https://github.com/cartographer-project/cartographer_ros) slam was selected for localization of the car on the track.
 Modified configuration files can be found in [this folder](src/perception/recognition/cartographer_slam/config).
 Two sets of measurements were done to evaluate the performance of the localization.
-Detailed description of the measuring procedure and the results can be found in TODO.
+Detailed description of the measuring procedure and the results can be found in [this file](slam_measurements/results.pdf).

 ## Implementation